blockchains-enginnering/GitPod_IC-SDK-MotokoBootcamp-05.02.2024/README.md

 Pre-appending ``https://gitpod.io/#`` to this repository straight in the address bar will create a default cloud development environment.

-See it for yourself.
-Try it out.
-Now!

 ## IC-SDK
 TODO...
 ## Motoko Bootcamp 05.02.2024